Why You Need a Trademark Lawyer

 However, you cannot create a custom description of your services or goods.
 That capability doesn't exist in the preset list offered by Plus.

-Once you submit your application, you will receive a confirmation receipt and serial number from the USPTO.
-So, you can use that number to check the status of your application in the Trademark Status & Document Retrieval (TSDR) portal.
+Once you submit your application, the USPTO will send you a confirmation receipt and serial number.
+You can use that number to check the status of your application in the Trademark Status & Document Retrieval (TSDR) portal.

 Our Trademark Lawyers Can Help